-We all lead constantly busy lives: whether it be work, family or the never-ending to-do list, it seems there never is enough time to a day.
+We all lead constantly busy lives: whether it be work, family or the never-ending to-do list, it seems there never is enough time in a day.
 Among these priorities (work, family, commitments) that form the pillars of our lives, sleep becomes less of a priority.
-The way we sleep dictates our mood during the day, our sense of productivity and our overall quality of life.
+The way we sleep dictates our mood during the day, our sense of productivity and our overall quality of life, so why are we letting it slip lower and lower in our list of priorities?

-If you knew how much this sleep deficit impacts on our quality of life, you may be more inclined to grab a few extra hours.
-A recent survey involving over 28,000 subjects showed those whose sleep time was outside the seven hour mark had substantially worse quality life, associated with physical illnesses.
+If you knew how much this sleep deficit impacts on our quality of life, you may be more inclined to grab a few extra hours, and soak up the sanctity that your bedroom provides.
+A recent survey involving over 28,000 subjects showed those whose sleep time was outside the seven-hour mark had substantially worse quality life, associated with physical illnesses.

 Sleep More – Improve Your Quality of Life